Entitlements

 For most people the total rate is what matters for budgeting.
 But the breakdown between components matters specifically if you hold an S1 certificate — because the exemption applies to CSG and CRDS, leaving only the 7.5% solidarity levy.

-For the full current rate breakdown, see the Taxpert data page.
+For the full current rate breakdown, see the social charges section on the Taxpert data page →

 Which Income Types Attract Social Charges — and at What Rate

-This is the "two-speed" change introduced in 2026.
-If you received investment income in 2025 and were expecting 17.2%, note that the rate increased retroactively — it applies to 2025 income declared in spring 2026.
+This rate increased in 2026.
+If you received investment income in 2025 and were expecting 17.2%, note that the higher rate applies retroactively — it covers 2025 income declared in spring 2026.

-Important note: UK Government Service Pensions (civil service, NHS, armed forces, teachers) are generally exempt from French social charges under the France-UK Double Taxation Agreement.
-See our guide to UK Government Service Pensions for detail.
+Important: UK Government Service Pensions (civil service, armed forces, police, fire service, most local authority pensions) are entirely exempt from French social charges under the France-UK Double Taxation Agreement — the treaty assigns sole taxing rights to the UK.
+See our guide to UK Government Service Pensions.

 Employment Income — 9.7%